andredsferreira/andre-kb/md_notes/cnet/practice/theory.md

 the gateway it means that the route is directly connected to the router itself (meaning no gateway needed).

-Example (simplified) of a routing table of a router (with public IP 2.0.0.2) with two connected LANS.
+Example (simplified) of a static routing table of a router (with public IP 2.0.0.2) with two connected LANS.

 | Interface       | Address      |
 | --------------- | ------------ |